AutoGeneral/cors-filter/README.txt

     * Adds support for loading the configuration properties file relative to the application classpath.
     * Upgrades to Property Utils JAR 1.9.1.

+version 1.9.1 (2014-01-10)
+    * Makes '*' the preferred value of Access-Control-Allow-Origin response headers (see issue #16).

 [EOF]